 ProPresenter’s software encoding capabilities are professional-grade, giving you the ability to output crisp video streams at whatever resolution your hardware can handle.

-Along the same lines, live streaming for church services needs to work reliably.
-There’s no time to call up technical support when your live video just isn’t working — services don’t pause to wait on technical fixes.
+Along the same lines, live streaming for church services must work reliably.
+There’s no time to call up technical support when your live video isn’t working — services don’t pause to wait on technical fixes.

 Choosing cheap or free streaming solutions may seem like a smart way to save money, but if those options don’t produce a highly reliable live broadcast, they aren’t accomplishing your goals.

 Resilient Streaming Protocol